 I am passionate about the intersection of Native cultures and graphic design.
 Art, philosophy, and cultural movements have long cross-pollinated.
 Indigenous ideologies, visual systems, and aesthetics can and do inform the process of design.
 I believe that graphic design can be used by Native communities for positive impact.
-I think it’s important that Native people speak for themselves, especially in a time when Native cultures and art forms continue to be co-opted.
+I think it’s important that Native people speak and create for themselves, especially when Native cultures and art forms continue to be co-opted.

 The roots of this project began with my graphic design senior thesis at Oregon State University.

-To give you a little background to my motivations, below are some writing excerpts from my senior project from over 10 years ago now, which I feel are still applicable (Note: I use the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same people):
+To give you a little background to my motivations, below are some writing excerpts from my senior project from over 10 years ago now, which I feel are still applicable.
+(Note: I used the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same groups of people.)

 What is Graphic Design?